MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-the-Main-Screen/content.md

 ## Prepare the Swift file

-1. To adhere to good coding conventions, rename the view controller to `FeedViewController` to better reflect what its for.
+1. To adhere to good coding conventions, rename the view controller to `FeedViewController` to better reflect what its used for.
     >[action]
     >Change the name in the file inspector, for the class, and in the comments at the top of your file.
     > ![Rename view controller](assets/rename-viewcontroller.png)
-2. We don't have any data yet, but let's add the code we'll need to update the cells.
+2. We don't have any data yet, but let's add the functions we be using to update cells.
     >[action]
     >Add an **extension** for UITableViewDataSource at the bottom of `FeedViewController` to seperate code needed to fill the table view with data.
     >``` swift
+    > class FeedViewController: UIViewController {
+    >   ...
+    >}
+    >
     >// MARK: UITableViewDataSource
     >extension FeedViewController: UITableViewDataSource {
     >    /// Determines how many cells will be shown on the table view.